davel/msc-security-awareness-team-1/docs/integration.md

 style suggests to me that the article was written with generative AI.

-We found that ChatGPT will also hallucinate a method to integrate the two, but this time give non-existant configuration parameters for Greenbone.
+We found that ChatGPT will also hallucinate a method to integrate the two, but this time give non-existent configuration parameters for Greenbone.

 Was the requirement a hallucination itself?